violinist-dev/docs/content/commands.md

 composer update vendor/package --with-dependencies
 {{< /highlight >}}

-If you do not want violinist to update with dependencies, you can use the configuration option [#update-with-deps](update_with_dependencies)
+If you do not want violinist to update with dependencies, you can use the configuration option [update_with_dependencies](#update-with-deps)